RoozbehBandpey/mlops-4-time-series/README.md

 ## System Design
 Orchestrating machine learning workload can easily become daunting if the suitable architecture is not though ahead.
 Because of various steps and stages involved to deliver a trustworthy ML model and the dependency among those steps the solution would require constant communications between different components.
 Event-driven design fits to this requirement at best.
 In event-driven systems, every component emits an event to the central event-bus, these events are principally status values that are broad casted to the downstream.
 Other components subscribe to the specific event topics that are relying on.
 For instance in order to automate dataset preparation pipelines.
 The pipeline can subscribe to storage upload/write events and run the pipeline subsequently.
 ### Components
+Following components are considered and provisioned for this solution:
 #### Azure Data Lake Storage Gen 2.0
+`dlsmlopsforecasting` is the main data storage, it has two container for curating data, it was primarily considered for Azure Databricks usage so it has been mounted to `dbw-mlops-forecasting` with credential passthrough with this script [mount_adls.py](./data_ops/demand-forecasting-dev/utils/mount_adls.py)
 #### Azure Databricks
+`dbw-mlops-forecasting` is considered the main place for data manipulation, dataset preparation and potentially training and QA serving
 #### Azure Machine Learning
 `mlw-mlops-forecasting` is the primary service to tackle experimentation, training, scoring, deploying and managing ML models.
 This architecture uses Azure ML python SDK to interact with Azure ML as well as creation of pipelines and submitting experiment runs.